yebekhe/NETBRIGHT/README.md

 ## Credits

-This project was inspired by [GFW-knocker/gfw_resist_tls_proxy](https://github.com/GFW-knocker/gfw_resist_tls_proxy) and [Ali-Frh/CFuzzy](https://github.com/Ali-Frh/CFuzzy).
-Thank you to the creators of these projects for their contributions to internet freedom.
+This project was inspired by [GFW-knocker/gfw_resist_tls_proxy](https://github.com/GFW-knocker/gfw_resist_tls_proxy).
+Thanks to the creators of this project for their contributions to internet freedom.